ArberSephirotheca/llvm-project/docs/dynamic_block_design.md

 This replaces the old “for each op in block” loop; from now on, the queue is the sole driver of execution order.

+### 3.3 Implementation Checklist (Step 2)

+The transition from the sequential loop to the CPS queue involves several mechanical steps.
+Work through them one by one:

+1. **Per-op continuations** – add a helper that, given a block iterator and lane, returns a `Step::continueWith` wrapping `evalOperation`.
+The lambda should call `evalOperation`, then decide whether to enqueue the next iterator (for `Continue`) or return `halt()` when the block ends.

+2. **Seed entry block** – in `runBlock`, construct the entry `DynamicBlock` (`expectedMask`, `activeMask` seeded with the initial lane mask), build the first continuation, enqueue it, and call `CPSInterpreter::run()`.

+3. **Unify queue handling** – eliminate any direct use of the sequential for-loop; all operation execution should flow through the ready queue.
+Remove the temporary `pendingStep` field in `InterpreterState` once everything is queued.

+4. **`simt_step.if` split** – replace the current recursive call in `handleIfOp` with the mask-splitting logic described in Section 2.
+Populate child blocks, push merge-stack entries, enqueue their continuations, and store the parent continuation to be resumed later.

+5. **Reconvergence signal** – when a child block finishes a lane, update `activeMask`, `completedMask`, and the merge stack.
+Once all participating lanes complete (`completedMask == expectedMask`), pop the merge-stack entry and enqueue the stored parent continuation.

+6. **Testing** – run the existing branch test and extend it to cover multiple lanes once mask splitting is live.
+Ensure the interpreter still prints the expected values via CLI and CTest.

+The checklist mirrors the narrative sections above, but makes the step-by-step implementation explicit so you can follow it without keeping the entire document in your head.

 ---

 ## 4. Synchronization Effects (stage 2)